Mass Hysteria (band)

-Mass Hysteria is a French heavy metal band formed in 1993 that released nine studio albums and four live albums between 1997 and 2018.
+Mass Hysteria is a French industrial metal band formed in 1993.
+They have released eleven studio albums and four live albums in their 30-year career.
 Their breakthrough came in 1999 with their second album Contraddiction.

 The band

 Mass Hysteria is known for their eclecticism, combining industrial metal, alternative metal, rock and rap (2001–2005).

 Language

 The band sings primarily in French which has made them an exception throughout the metal sphere.